Grayson’s Artclub – TV series and exhibition.

-The intense – and social – way that visitors looked at the exhibits suggests they were remembering the story ( and the artist) from the series.
+I could see from the intense way that visitors looked at the exhibits they were remembering the story ( and the artist) from the series.
 For me, it was the other way round.
-When I went back and watched series 1 it brought me back to the exhibition.
-It added a warm roundedness to that experience.
+When I went back and watched Series 1 it brought me back to the exhibition.
+It added a rich roundedness to that experience.

 In lockdown, because our lives were so restricted, people looked more closely at their own world.
-Things that ordinarily seem mundane.
-And, as Grayson explains, our home became our lifeworld:
+At the things that ordinarily seem mundane.
+As Grayson explains, our home became our lifeworld:

 We carry round with us this kind of emotional map and when are part of the world out there our map expands because we meet people and they reinforce who we are. …And when in lockdown we have been closed down and so our home, to a certain extent, has become the boundary of this extended sense of self….
 We need to take care of this environment we are sat in because it is affecting who we are.

-In the same way, a TV channel reached out to people at home, and they are now making the effort to come to visit the show.
+A TV channel reached out to people at home, and now people are making the effort to come to visit the show.

-In the series Grayson talked about ‘seeing people on the other side’.
-The fact that we can now visit an exhibition suggests that we are there – or nearly there.
+Throughout the series Grayson talked about ‘seeing people on the other side’ – that is, after lockdown.
+We can now go places and visit exhibitions.
+We are on the other side.
 It just took a bit longer than we anticipated.

 As Grayson says: